smnsht/Kafkaf/README.md

 # Kafkaf: A C\# Web UI for Apache Kafka

-Kafkaf is an open-source, web-based UI for Apache Kafka, built from the ground up using **C\#** and the **Blazor** framework.
+Kafkaf is an open-source, web-based UI for Apache Kafka, built from the ground up using **C\#** and the **Angular** framework.
 It's designed to be a secure, native .NET alternative to existing Kafka UIs.

 ## About the Project